 How we use SSN

-For individuals, Stripe is required to collect SSNs for tax purposes like filing 1099s.
+For individuals in the U.S., Stripe is required to collect SSNs for tax purposes like filing 1099s.
 For businesses, SSNs help verify the company representative’s identity.
 If a company representative doesn’t want to provide their SSN, Stripe can verify their identity via a photo ID.
 This often requires more steps and takes longer to verify.
 If your users have questions regarding why Stripe needs this information, you can share this support article with them.

 Submitting with the Stripe Dashboard